 A request for review shall describe the procedural irregularity being asserted and/or the alleged violation of academic freedom being asserted and how it impacted the decision.
-Candidates have until [2026 Date TBD], to submit a request for review to the chair of CCAFR and provide an electronic copy to the provost via https://ut.service-now.com/evpp.
+Candidates have until April 2, 2026, to submit a request for review to the chair of CCAFR and provide an electronic copy to the provost via https://ut.service-now.com/evpp.
 The Provost's Office will distribute copies of the request to the dean and department chair.

 CCAFR may delegate its work to a subcommittee of no fewer than three members.
-CCAFR shall report to the president, with a copy to the candidate, by a date to be determined in 2026.
+CCAFR shall report to the president, with a copy to the candidate, by May 14, 2026.
 The president will consider the subcommittee's report and advise CCAFR of the outcome of the case.
 The president may extend the time for the subcommittee to perform its work.